kralonur/Solidity-NFT-Marketplace-Realization/README.md

 # Solidity NFT Marketplace Realization

-This contract provides platform for creating ERC721 token and selling it
+This contract provides platform for creating ERC721 token and selling it.
+With the new version auction functionality also added.

 Note: ERC721 realization is not complete!